Home | Morning Starters | Year 5 | Fascinating Fruit

 Did You Know?

-Yew trees have a fascinating defence system!
-While the leaves and seeds are toxic, the bright red berries are safe for birds.
-Birds eat the berries, spreading the seeds far away in their droppings.
-This way, the harmful parts stay attached to the tree, allowing it to photosynthesise and thrive, while the seeds have an excellent chance of germinating in new locations.
+Yew trees have a fascinating defense system.
+While their leaves and seeds are toxic, the tree’s bright red berries are safe for birds to eat.
+After consuming the berries, birds carry the seeds far away in their droppings.
+This way, the toxic parts remain with the tree – allowing it to photosynthesise and thrive -while the seeds have an excellent opportunity to germinate in new locations.

 Word Challenge